RV & Motorhome Safety Tips

 - Thoroughly clean the RV inside and out.
 Consider waxing your RV to protect from sun damage and to keep dirt buildup down.
 A good coat of wax also makes it easier to clean your RV after storage.

 - Close your window blinds to avoid sun exposure to upholstery, carpets and draperies.
+This is also a good security measure to prevent people from being able to see into your RV.

 - Inside your RV, Take all perishable and non-perishable food items out of the fridge and cupboards.
+Also, remove any toiletries.
+Anything that can freeze over the winter, can burst and cause a huge mess.
+You don’t want any surprises when it is time to take your RV out again.